thaisaraujom/facemask/README.md

 ## How to run

 It is important to know that these steps on how to run take into account that the whole process of creating the model has already been done in the [Edge Impulse] platform (https://www.edgeimpulse.com/).
-In addition, the MLOps [Weights and Biases (Wandb)]([Weights & Biases](https://wandb.ai/site) platform was used to send the data and the results of the transfer learning process performed on Google Colaboratory.
+In addition, the MLOps [Weights & Biases (Wandb)](https://wandb.ai/site) platform was used to send the data and the results of the transfer learning process performed on Google Colaboratory.

 Clone this repository